top of page

 Rosalind Wan Wong received her doctorate of musical arts under the direction of concert pianist Inna Faliks at UCLA in 2017.
 Her role in the music world includes soloist, composer, collaborative pianist, orchestral pianist, arranger, and improvisationist.

+Rosalind studied music with Walter Ponce for her undergraduate degree at UCLA.
+Under the Camarades chamber program, Rosalind performed an extensive repertoire of piano trios, quartets, and quintets, including Gabriel Faure's Piano Quartet No. 2 at the Los Angeles County Museum of Art along-side string faculty Guillaume Sutre.
 Rosalind also participated in the New Music ensemble, Contempo Flux, directed by pianist Gloria Chang.
 In her performance of "O, King" by Luciano Berio, she worked with vocalist India Carney.
 Rosalind also performed for composer John Adam's birthday celebration in his "Son of Chamber Symphony".
-She is a regular member in the Sonnets and Sonatas series at the Getty Museum, which is sponsored by the Francophone department at UCLA under Professor Laure Murat.
+She was a founding member in the Sonnets and Sonatas series at the Getty and Hammer Museum.

 CONCERTS PRESENTED BY AND AFFLIATION TO THE FOLLOWING BRANDS: